binford2k/recipebook/recipes/_gin_flowers/magroni.md

   example, if you substituted bourbon for the gin you'd get a Boulevardier and using dark rum gets you a Kingston.

-  My preference is a less bitter cocktail, so mine is the more controversial take of replacing the Campari with Aperol.
-Or if you'd like to amp it up to 11, try it ***Magröni*** style by using Malört instead!

-  You can try it any way you like it!
+  This take on it amps things up to 11, by swapping Malört for the Campari!

 ingredients:
   - 1 part gin
-  - 1 part Campari, Aperol, or Malört
+  - 1 part Malört
   - 1 part sweet vermouth
   - Orange twist as garnish